metacpan/metacpan-cpan-extracted/distros/A/App-Phoebe/README.md

-`@extensions` is a list of code references allowing you to handle additional URLs; return 1 if you handle a URL; each code reference gets called with $stream ([Mojo::IOLoop::Stream](https://metacpan.org/pod/Mojo%3A%3AIOLoop%3A%3AStream)), the first line of the request (a Gemini URL, a Gopher selector, a finger user, a HTTP request line), a hash reference for the headers (in the case of HTTP requests), and a buffer of bytes (e.g. for Titan or HTTP PUT or POST requests).
+`@extensions` is a list of code references allowing you to handle additional URLs; return 1 if you handle a URL; each code reference gets called with $stream ([Mojo::IOLoop::Stream](https://metacpan.org/pod/Mojo%3A%3AIOLoop%3A%3AStream)), the first line of the request (a Gemini URL, a Gopher selector, a finger user, a HTTP request line), a hash reference (with the headers of HTTP requests or the parameters of Titan requests), a buffer of bytes (e.g. for Titan or HTTP PUT or POST requests), and (sometimes) size.

 `@main_menu` adds more lines to the main menu, possibly links that aren't simply links to existing pages.